shunk031/shunk031.github.io/content/home/10_experience.md

   description = """
   - Superviser: Dr. Yoshifumi Seki
   - Conducting fundamental research to evaluate and analyze ad creatives.
 I have written a paper and prepared for a presentation for an international conference based on the results during my internship.
-    - My presentations and publications can be found at [the Gunosy Work tag](/tag/gunosy-work/).
+    - My presentations and publications can be found at [the Gunosy tag](/tag/gunosy/).
   - Writing some articles in Japanese:
     - https://data.gunosy.io/entry/ocr-tesseract-deeplearning
     - https://data.gunosy.io/entry/yans2018